 - 3 large eggs

 - Preheat the oven to 400F.
 Cut the bread (including crusts) into 1/2" cubes.
 Toast on a cookie sheet until golden brown, about 10-13 minutes.
-Set aside.
+Set aside and turn off oven.

 - Butter a 9"x13" casserole and set aside.

 - Add all the butter, onion, and celery to a cast iron skillet.
 Cook over medium-high heat stirring occasionally until the veggies are soft and have a slight golden tinge to them, about 15-18 minutes.

 - Meanwhile in a large mixing bowl add parsley, water, poultry seasoning, chicken bouillon, black pepper, garlic powder, white pepper and eggs.
 Whisk to combine.
 Make sure no large lumps of spices remain.

 - When the veggies are done, add to the mixing bowl and stir to combine.
 Add the bread cubes and use a large metal mixing spoon to gently fold them into the wet mixture until moist.
 Make sure spices and vegetables are evenly distributed.
 Do not over mix or squish.
 Just mix until everything is combined.
 Gently turn the stuffing into a buttered casserole dish.
 (At this point the stuffing can be covered with plastic wrap or tin foil and kept in the refrigerator for up to 24 hours.)

 - Bake at 350 for 15-20 minutes until the top is golden brown and the center is at least 160 with a digital thermometer.
 (Remember if you have refrigerated the pan of stuffing it will take additional time to bake.

 I read each and every comment and I try to respond to questions asap, so ask away!
 If you’ve made a recipe, I would love to hear about it!
 Please come back and share your experience and give the recipe a 5-star rating so other people will know how much you loved it!